bcowgill/bsac-linux-cfg/bin/template/typescript/react-tools-ts/README.txt

-	no static type checker need to use tsc for that (install typescript) run front end and mock api server full stack with one file https://bun.sh/docs/bundler/fullstack macro functions that run at build time but don't appear in the built code
+	no static type checker need to use tsc for that (install typescript) run front end and mock api server full stack with one file https://bun.sh/docs/bundler/fullstack macro functions that run at build time but don't appear in the built code --coverage does not yet support HTML view/drill down

 Once installed upgrade with:
 bun upgrade --stable  # latest stable build